 I apologise if coming here over the last few days was off-putting, or if everything looks a little different now.
 In reality though, there’s not a major difference in regard to the blog part of the site, and the sort of stuff that was being posted to Field Readings will continue to be posted.

-So, Field Readings is dead—love live Field Readings.
+So, Field Readings is dead—long live Field Readings.